svn2github/dotnetzip/Readme.txt

 This library uses a ZLIB implementation that is based on a conversion of the jzlib project http://www.jcraft.com/jzlib/.
-The license and disclaimer required by the jzlib source license is included in the relevant source files of DotNetZip, specifically in the sources for the Zlib module.
+The license and disclaimer required by the jzlib source license is referenced in the relevant source files of DotNetZip, specifically in the sources for the Zlib module.